The Best Fiber Supplement

 If you have strong objections to a thick, goopy texture, you can also try fiber capsules.
 The drawback?
 Fiber is bulky, and there’s only so much you can fit in a single capsule.
 If you’re aiming for the widely recommended 10-gram dose, be prepared to swallow a lot of pills.

-Yerba Prima Psyllium Husks Caps stood out because they had a slightly higher psyllium content than the other capsules we tested, at roughly 0.6 gram per pill, versus the 0.4 gram offered by Metamucil’s MultiHealth Capsules, or Thompson Psyllium Husks’ 0.5 gram.
+Yerba Prima Psyllium Husks Caps stood out because they had a slightly higher psyllium content than the other capsules we tested, at roughly 0.55 gram per pill, versus the 0.4 gram offered by Metamucil’s MultiHealth Capsules, or Thompson Psyllium Husks’ 0.5 gram.
 It’s a slight increase, but if you’re aiming for 10 grams a day, it will save you from swallowing an additional three to seven pills.
+(Although you’ll still need to swallow eighteen to hit that recommended dosage.)
 You get 180 capsules per $8 bottle.

 We also appreciated the transparency of Yerba Prima’s label, which spells out exactly how many grams of soluble and insoluble fiber you’re getting, in addition to calling out trace elements like calcium and potassium.
 Thompson Psyllium Husk’s label, by contrast, includes no information except milligrams of psyllium.